Chinese medicine ejiao facing blow to supply as Africa1 Pexels Chinese medicine ejiao facing blow to supply as Africa1 Pexels

 Johnston said the other issue is that donkeys do not breed quickly, so if they are consumed quickly, it is not possible to replace them immediately.

-She said that some experts believe China’s high consumption rate does not only risk the supply of donkeys for ejiao – it risks the availability for donkeys entirely, in their traditional role as a working animal for the poor and geographically marginalised.
+She said that some experts believe China’s high consumption rate does not only risk the supply of donkeys for Ejiao – it risks the availability for donkeys entirely, in their traditional role as a working animal for the poor and geographically marginalised.

-A recent study conducted by Johnston for the South African Institute of International Affairs found that China needed more than 5 million donkeys annually – roughly 10 per cent of the global donkey population – to meet the demand for ejiao.
+A recent study conducted by Johnston for the South African Institute of International Affairs found that China needed more than 5 million donkeys annually – roughly 10 per cent of the global donkey population – to meet the demand for Ejiao.

 However, the study said only about 2 million hides come from China’s domestic donkey population.
 Of the 3 million or so hides it imports each year, 25 per cent to 35 per cent are from animals that have been stolen, mostly from small farmers who need the animals to transport their produce.